setten-io/ecg/README.md

 > Ecg and heartbeat style monitoring are complementary to other monitoring tools and methods.
 > We recommend ecg as an aditional failsafe alongside more proactive tools.

-There are multiple SaaS platforms like [Better Uptime](https://betteruptime.com) or [Dead Man's Snitch](https://deadmanssnitch.com) that implement heatbeat monitoring.
+There are multiple SaaS platforms like [Better Uptime](https://betteruptime.com) or [Dead Man's Snitch](https://deadmanssnitch.com) that implement heartbeat monitoring.

 ## Features